 The winter 2010 issue of UCAR Magazine is now online and will be distributed in print this week.
 In this issue:

-If your group would like to adjust the number of print copies it receives (either up or down), please contact Shilo Hall in Communications, ext.
+--Rivers, lakes, and snow: A devil of a problem--What happened to the oil?If your group would like to adjust the number of print copies it receives (either up or down), please contact Shilo Hall in Communications, ext.
 8603.